biodati/studio_help/docs/sections/projects/adding_and_removing_nanopubs.md

-# Adding and Removing Nanopubs from an Active Project.
+# Adding and Removing Nanopubs

 You can add nanopubs to your active project from Knowledge Search.
 Earmarks indicate which nanopubs are already in your project.
 You can add a whole page of nanopubs,(up to 50), to your project at once. by clicking the Add X To Project tab at the top of the page.